What is TMR surgery?

 Comprehensive Care and Support

 At AOFE Clinics, we understand the challenges and struggles faced by patients who experience painful swellings or limb pain after amputation.
 We are proud to offer advanced and innovative treatments, including Targeted Muscle Reinnervation (TMR), to alleviate discomfort and enhance the quality of life for individuals in need.
 Targeted Muscle Reinnervation (TMR) is a groundbreaking surgical technique that aims to relieve painful swellings and phantom limb pain.
 It involves the rerouting of nerves from the residual limb to selected target muscles.
 By providing the nerves with a new pathway, TMR helps reduce pain signals and offers patients an opportunity to regain control over their bodies.
-During the TMR procedure, our skilled and experienced surgeons identify nerves in the residual limb that were previously connected to the amputated limb.
+During the TMR procedure, our skilled and experienced surgeon identify nerves in the residual limb that were previously connected to the amputated limb.
 These nerves are then surgically redirected to nearby muscles that have lost their function due to the amputation.
 By connecting the nerves to these target muscles, TMR allows patients to control the movement of the artificial limb intuitively.

 AOFE Clinics, often situated within university-affiliated hospitals, offers cutting-edge care that caters to the unique needs of patients.
 The clinics boast streamlined appointment scheduling, extended operating hours, and multiple locations, making it convenient for TMR recipients to access the specialized care they require.
 By choosing AOFE Clinics, patients can skip the traditional challenges associated with prosthetic fittings, experiencing a higher level of care and attention.
 In addition to its transformative impact on patients, TMR surgery opens up new avenues for medical professionals who are dedicated to making a lasting difference in the lives of others.
 AOFE Clinics not only sets a new standard in limb loss rehabilitation but also provides exciting career opportunities for doctors and surgeons looking to specialize in this cutting-edge field.